Diamonds (video game): Ports

-Sequels
+Legacy

-Varcon Systems, Inc. licensed MacSoft to release Diamonds and More Diamonds in 1994.
+Varcon Systems licensed MacSoft to release Diamonds and More Diamonds in 1994.
 The significant change to this new version was the addition of forty new levels after the original thirty.
 MacSoft also produced a three-dimensional edition of the game, Diamonds 3D, in 1995.
 Diamonds 3D received a score of 4 out of 5 from MacUser.

-Several years afterwards, a pseudo-sequel entitled Diamonds for Kids which featured overall lower difficulty than its predecessor and slight graphical adjustments to accompany a smaller play field was released as part of the compilation disc "Kid's Arcade Pack" produced by WizardWorks.
+Several years afterwards, a pseudo-sequel entitled Diamonds for Kids was released as part of the compilation disc "Kid's Arcade Pack" produced by WizardWorks.
+It has lower difficulty than its predecessor and slight graphical adjustments to accompany a smaller play field.